ionide/Fornax/README.md

     siteContent
 ```

-**Important note**: You can (and probably should) define multiple loaders - they will all be executed before generation of site, and will propagate information into `SiteContents`
+**Important note**: You can (and probably should) define multiple loaders - they will all be executed before site generation, and will propagate information into `SiteContents`

 ### Generators

 `Generator` is an F# script responsible for generating output of the Fornax process.
-This is usually `.html` file, but can be anything else - actually `generator` API just requires to return `string` that will be saved to file.
-Generators are, again, plain F# functions that as an input takes `SiteContents`, absolute path to the page root, relative path to the file that's currently processed (may be empty for the global generators) and returns `string`:
+This is usually `.html` file, but can be anything else - actually `generator` API just requires to return `string` that will be saved to a file.
+Generators are, again, plain F# functions that as input takes `SiteContents`, absolute path to the page root, relative path to the file that's currently processed (may be empty for the global generators) and returns `string`:

 ```fsharp
 #r "../_lib/Fornax.Core.dll"